 NVIDIA Robotics Research is seeking outstanding researchers for positions in computer architecture, programming systems, computer vision, and machine learning.
 The team is developing technologies to improve the efficiency and programmability of future GPUs, as well as increase their applicability to a wider range of applications.

-NVIDIA is a proud sponsor of the ICRA 2018 DJI RoboMaster AI Challenge in which robots drive and launch projectiles using AI technologies.
-Each team is required to build up to two autonomous robots to compete in a obstacle-filled arena.
-14 of the 22 competitors leverage the NVIDIA Jetson platform to power, control, navigate, perceive and execute autonomous functions.
-Winning teams will be awarded an NVIDIA TITAN Xp.
+NVIDIA was a proud sponsor of the ICRA 2018 DJI RoboMaster AI Challenge in which robots drove and launched projectiles using AI technologies.
+Each team was required to build up to two autonomous robots to compete in a obstacle-filled arena.
+14 of the 22 competitors leveraged the NVIDIA Jetson platform to power, control, navigate, perceive and execute autonomous functions.
+Winning teams were awarded an NVIDIA TITAN Xp.

 Are you affiliated with an educational institution?
 If so, you might be eligible for a significant discount on the Jetson TX2 and TX1 Developer Kits!
 Click the button below to apply for the Academic Discount.